Muay Thai

 Other than that, the two sports are similar enough that many Muay Thai and kickboxing fighters often compete and hold titles in both sports.
 Generally speaking, kickboxers focus more on footwork and punches while Muay Thai fighters focus on all weapons along with clinching with an emphasis on kicks which score more.

-Muay Thai Rules and regulations
+Muay Thai Rules And Regulations

 Like all sports, Muay Thai competitions are governed by a strict set of rules and regulations.
 They are put in place and appropriated by officials and the referee to ensure the safety of the fighters as well as the fairness of the competition without any bias.
 Traditional western boxing was a major influence in the development of Muay Thai as a sport from an ancient martial arts in the early 20th century.
 The rules of the sport then evolved over the years to become what it is today.